Liqwid-Labs/agora/agora/Agora/Effect/README.md

 ## Effect Validator Logic

-The most important piece of the validator has still not been discussed: the validator logic.
-As explained above validators ensures a transaction is correctly built and will only have the wanted \"effect\".
-If an effect fail to do that, it is a vulnerability to entire goverance system.
+The most important piece of the validator has still not been
+discussed: the validator logic.
+As explained above, validators ensure transactions are built correctly and behave as desired.
+An ill-formed effect could represent a vulnerability to the entire protocol.

-While most validator logics will have its own rules, there are some general checks should be made.
-Utility functions given in `Agora/Util.hs` will allow to build such general checks with ease.
-Such as
+Whilst the logic of most validators will be specific to those validators, there are some general points which should be considered in the construction of every effect.
+Utility functions in `Agora.Util` will assist a developer in ensuring that their effect abide by these considerations.
+These include:

--   All effects should burn GAT.
+-   All effect transactions should burn *exactly one* GAT.
--   Transaction should never pay to effect.
+-   No transactions should result in funds being paid to an effect.
--   For effects that only changes configuration of goverance system, they should not allow monetary transactions inside of it.
--   For effects involves other transaction should be given datum, with the list of expacted inputs and outputs, and strictly enforce the given datum.
+-   Effects concerning configuration of the governance system should not permit funds to be transferred between outputs.
+-   Needed informations for effect should be explicitly provided by the effect datum.

-It is difficult to describe all step-by-step rules for writing some of more specific logics.
-However, there are some standards to follow
+It'd be impossible to describe step-by-step procedures for writing all possible effects, however these are some guidelines that you may find
+useful:

--   Validators should be specific enought to prevent possible attacks;
-    generality in validators gives more oppertunities to exploit.
+-   Validators should be specific enough to prevent unwanted behaviour; generality in validators leaves more room for accidents and exploitation.
--   Consider what informations can be provided to validators through the datum.
-More specific and effective data will allow more specific logics.
+-   Consider what data could be provided to validators through the datum.
+More and better information may prove helpful in writing more powerful effects.
--   Having simple tests(even a temporary unit test) to check along the way is a good idea.
+-   Testing is vital.
+Consider testing with small unit tests throughout development.

+> TODO:
+> Add "Testing Strategies" section when property testing or
+> Apropos get successfully integrated to Agora.
+>
+> Add "Benchmarking Strategies" section when benchmarking system get
+> implemented.